BC United: Falcon leadership, name change, and campaign suspension: since 2022

 Kevin Falcon, deputy premier under Clark, was elected leader of the BC Liberals on February 5, 2022.
-During his leadership campaign, Falcon pledged to rename and rebrand the party.
+During his leadership campaign, Falcon pledged to rename and rebrand the party, in order to fully disassociate it from the Liberal Party of Canada.
 At the 2022 party convention, delegates passed a resolution to move forward with the name-change process, beginning with consultations with the party membership before putting it to a vote by the end of the year.
 After a province-wide survey, "BC United" was put forward as the potential new name for the party.
 The name was then put to party members on November 13, and on November 16, it was announced that the name change had been approved by roughly 80 per cent.
 The name change was later ratified and took effect on April 12, 2023.

 The name change preceded a significant drop in polling numbers for the party, with the BC Conservatives – led by former Liberal MLA John Rustad, who defected shortly before the name change was finalized – surpassing them as the second most popular party in the province according to polls.
-After polling at 33 percent in the immediate aftermath of the name change, BC United suffered a further MLA defection as BC United MLA Bruce Banman crossed the floor to the Conservatives, as the party dropped to 19 percent in the polls, 6 points behind the Conservatives by that September.
+After polling at 33 per cent in the immediate aftermath of the name change, BC United suffered a further MLA defection as BC United MLA Bruce Banman crossed the floor to the Conservatives, as the party dropped to 19 per cent in the polls, 6 points behind the Conservatives by that September.
 In 2024, two more BC United MLAs, Lorne Doerkson and Elenore Sturko, defected to the BC Conservatives.
 In the second quarter of 2024, the BC Conservatives surpassed United in terms of money gained from donations.
 In the lead-up to the 2024 election, BC United suffered further defections from members and candidates.
 Some thought that the name change led to voters not knowing that BC United was a continuation of the BC Liberals; a Léger poll released in October 2023 found that a third of voters did not know about the name change.
 Another poll by Léger in August 2024 suggested that the party was primarily losing its traditional faction of voters who support the Conservative Party of Canada federally to the BC Conservatives.